-offers assistance to domestic victims, offenders and child witnesses as well as displaced homemakers, veterans, homeless individuals and individuals living in targeted neighborhoods.
+CSS provides assistance to domestic violence victims, offenders and child witnesses, as well as military veterans, individuals and families who are homeless, and residents in neighborhoods seeking to eliminate gun violence.

-"We strive to improve citizens' self-sufficiency, health and safety through a wide array of quality services and community partnerships."
+Our Mission: To improve resident's self-sufficiency, health and safety through a wide array of quality services and community partnerships.

 Homeless Services serves persons living in Mecklenburg County who are homeless or at great risk of homelessness.